 For origin, Anti-DDoS Pro makes source IP addresses more concentrated, and improves the transmission speed of packets from them.
-Under this circumstance, however, the local IPs may be determined as suspicious to the origin server’s firewall or security software (if such software is applied).
+In this case, however, the local IPs may be determined as suspicious to the origin server’s firewall or security software (if such software is applied).
 In case of the local IP being blocked or limited, make sure all the local IPs are whitelisted before being diverted to Alibaba Cloud.

-For a deeper level of safety considerations, we recommend that you block all requests to the origin server from IP addresses except local IP addresses.
+For a deeper level of safety consideration, we recommend that you block all requests to the origin server from IP addresses except local IP addresses.
 By doing this, the origin is better protected even if the real IP addresses are disclosed.

 Log on to the Alibaba Cloud console, and then select Anti-DDoS Service under Security.

-Select Anti-DDoS PRO, and click Web Service.
+Select Anti-DDoS Pro, and click Web Service.